It’s true: you can find repeat clients without ads and with a simple upfront monetary investment.

 Not sure where to start?

 - Let your audience know how you will solve that problem.
-Finally, don’t forget that link in your Instagram bio to bring people back to your blog or a key link that shows off your skills and expertise.
+Finally, don’t forget a link in your Instagram bio to bring people back to your website or a key link that shows off your skills and expertise.

 What this looks like short-term: Don’t pour all your energy into creating content just for social.
 Consider repurposing content you’ve created on your own platform (workshops, behind-the-scenes, etc.) and tweaking it to turn it into a Reel.
 But have fun with it, too!

 What this looks like long-term: The more followers and engagement you have on social, the more reach your account will have.
 So enjoy the ride as you grow!
 But keep your eye on your own SEO content for long-term gains.
 Combining these is key. 🔑

 Get Serious About Building Your Brand Around Content Marketing

 If you’ve got a brand and service or offer ready to help the world, I don’t want you sitting around trying to guess how to get more clients.

 And please, don’t pour all your time, money, and energy into paid ads or sleazy sales methods.
 They don’t work nearly as well as content marketing.

 If you’re an expert, if you’re in the middle of brand-building, you need a roadmap that takes all this guesswork away.

 For example, how do you hire your first employee/contractor?